lgaan/lgaan/README.md

   # ✋ A bit about me

   ‣ Hey!
-I'm Logan, an aspiring backend engineer with a love for sockets and inter-process communication.
+I'm Logan, a 17 year old aspiring backend engineer with a love for sockets and inter-process communication.
 I'm from england and currently freelancing while I finish my studies.

   # 🤖 My hobbies